 In the U.S., floods are the most common natural disaster, according to the National Flood Insurance Program (NFIP).

-Even areas of the United States that didn't see hurricanes every year are now more frequently getting flooded, even with tropical storms or remnants of tropical storms.
+Even areas of the United States that didn't see hurricanes yearly are now more frequently getting flooded, even with tropical storms or remnants of tropical storms.

 News footage of cars being inundated on highways and roads and left abandoned is becoming all too common.